vmchale/either/README.md

 for Haskell.

-It's not really complete yet, but it's probably useful in its current state anyhow (do beware of un-implemented templates).
+It's not really complete yet, but it's probably useful in its current state (do beware of un-implemented templates).

 ## Use